Slow Cooker Shepherds Pie Recipe

 When making Slow Cooker Shepherds Pie Recipe, I combine all the “stew” ingredients in a crockpot.
-Substituting dark robust Guinness Beer for the wine or broth in most recipes, provides rich depth and Irish appeal.
+Substituting dark robust stout beer for the wine or broth in most recipes, provides rich depth and Irish appeal.

 I top the stew with pre-made mashed potatoes.
 Usually I reserve some mashed potatoes from a meal earlier in the week, so I don’t have to make them before layering the shepherds pie.
 Yet in a pinch, good quality store-bought mashed potatoes will do the trick.

 The most important step in this Slow Cooker Shepherds Pie Recipe is to place a long sheet of paper towel over the slow cooker before covering with the lid.
 The paper towel absorbs most of the condensation from the lid and keeps the potatoes from getting runny.

 When we’re ready to eat, I sprinkle sharp cheddar or Dubliner cheese over the top of the potatoes, and let it melt.

 Each hearty spoonful of our Slow Cooker Shepherds Pie Recipe is pure Irish bliss!